-Subject Risk(s) Identified Risk Level H/M/L Eliminate, Reduce, Transfer, Share, Insure, Accept Management of Risk Eliminate, Reduce, Transfer, Share, Insure, Accept Staff/Member Action & Frequency 61.
-Poor maintenance of assets L A Independent Annual Inspection When reported, maintenance is carried out in accordance with the Council's Financial Regulations.
+Subject Risk (s) Identified Risk Level H/M/L Eliminate, Reduce, Transfer, Share, Insure, Accept Management of Risk Eliminate, Reduce, Transfer, Share, Insure, Accept Staff/Member Action & Frequency maintenance of assets When reported, maintenance is carried out in accordance with the Council's Financial Regulations.
 Council has a revenue budget for asset maintenance as well as an earmarked reserve fund.
-Members of Environment & Leisure Committee Members Personnel RIS SKS Loss of staff members 62.
-Clerk M А It should be noted that the Clerk is approaching state retirement age.
-The Deputy Clerk is currently not in a position to take over and has expresses a desire not to.
+Environment & Leisure Committee Members Personnel RIS SKS ' ' Loss of staff members 62.
+Clerk M A It should be noted that the Clerk is approaching state retirement age.
+There is no Deputy Clerk.
 To mitigate this, processes are recorded in as much detail as possible.
-63. Key Personnel L A It is confirmed that the position of Proper Officer / Clerk/Responsible Financial Officer (RFO) is filled by one person.
+The Staffing and Personnel Committee should consider succession planning 63.
+Key Personnel L A It is confirmed that the position of Proper Officer / Clerk/Responsible Financial Officer (RFO) is filled by one person.
 RFO role to be confirmed on an annual basis through approval of the Standing Orders.
 64. Qualifications L A Currently the role of the above is held by a CiLCA Qualified Clerk who is also a qualified accountant Council to ensure role holders make use of continual professional development.
-65. Support Personnel L A Council has in place a Deputy Clerk to assist with current administrative workload Council has included within budget for training for both Clerk and Deputy Clerk 66.
-Loss of Key Personnel L A Hours, health, stress, long-term illness, etc - Council has implemented annual working reviews.
+Support Personnel L A Council has in place a Deputy Clerk to assist with current administrative workload Council has included within budget for training for both Clerk and Deputy Clerk Loss of Key Personnel L A Hours, health, stress, long-term illness, etc - Council has implemented annual working reviews.
 Council to conduct an annual performance review in line with current contract.
 Staffing & Personnel Committee to carry out annual reviews 67.
 Work overload L Α Council to monitor workload to ensure that all projects undertaken are achievable within current resources.
-Clerk/Council GOVERNANC E RISKS Freedom of Information, Data Protection and Human Rights Acts 68.
-Absence of policies and lack of adherence preventing the community to free access of L A The PC has a model publication scheme in place and abides by the strict codes set by its Standing Orders to protect individual rights and privacy.
+Clerk/Council GOVERNANC E RIS KS Freedom of Information, Data Protection and Human Rights Acts Absence of policies and lack of adherence preventing the community to free access of information L А The PC has a model publication scheme in place and abides by the strict codes set by its Standing Orders to protect individual rights and privacy.
 The PC encourages all members and the Clerk to receive appropriate training and refresher courses to ensure that the highest standards of legal compliance and governance of personal data are achieved.
-Monitor and report any contraventions or potential infringements of each of these important Acts of Parliament which protect individual rights
+Monitor and report any contraventions or potential infringements of each of these important Acts of Parliament which protect individual rights and freedom.